msachi/CV/README.md

 ### Web development experience

-I am currently completing a **16-week full-stack JavaScript course** at Founders & Coders.
+I have just completed a **16-week full-stack JavaScript course** at Founders & Coders.

 As part of the course I have developed a number of websites and web apps, including:
 - a digital and analogue stopwatch app ([GitHub](https://github.com/stevehopkinson/steve-marko-stopwatch))